 Later, a walk along the cottonwood-lined San Pedro River added a Zone-tailed Hawk, Yellow-billed Cuckoo, Lucy’s Warbler, and Yellow-breasted Chat to our list.

 As the sun began to set, we headed to Carr Canyon, where a sign warned of smuggling and illegal immigration.
 It was a stark reminder of life on the border, but for us, the focus remained on the birds.
 This canyon, with its elevation rising from 4,800 to 7,400 feet, is prime habitat for the Red-faced Warbler, one of our target birds.
-We didn’t find it, but the stunning views and seeing Western Wood-Pewee, Spotted Towhee, and Canyon Wren were more than enough.
+We didn’t find it, but the stunning views of Western Wood-Pewee, Spotted Towhee, and Canyon Wren were more than enough.

 The day ended with some night birding at the Ramsey Canyon Preserve.
 Just a two-minute walk from our inn, we were rewarded with the calls of a Mexican Whip-poor-will, an Elf Owl, and a Whiskered Screech-owl.
 It was a fantastic day of birding, and we were grateful to Jeff for an unforgettable experience.